Code-Institute-Submissions/DentalCare/README.md

 #### Content

 * [Hover.css](https://ianlunn.github.io/Hover/) Used for Link and Button sweep effect.
-* Grey sub-heading divider code was obtained from [Codepen.io](https://codepen.io/scottzirkel/pen/yNxNME)
+* Grey sub-heading divider code was obtained from [Codepen.io](https://codepen.io/scottzirkel/pen/yNxNME).
+* [Autoprefixer](https://autoprefixer.github.io/) was used for CSS.

 ### Acknowledgements